aws-samples/genai-messaging-hotel-assistant/README.md

 # Appendix

 This code interacts with Telegram Bot API which has terms published at https://telegram.org/tos/bot-developers.
 You should confirm that your use case complies with the terms before proceeding.
+It also interacts with the WhatsApp API, which you must agree to when creating your Application in Meta's Developer portal.